amzn/pecos/examples/pecos-multi-node-AWS-batch-CDK/pecos-multi-node-batch-job/README.md

 Input your customize parameters:
 ```
 #This step will ask for your choices of memory, disk, vCPUS, number of nodes.
+You can press return for default choice.
 python3 ./pecos_batch_job_multi_node/get_parameter.py
 ```